 State insurance regulators believe that group-wide supervision is key to helping fulfill the regulatory mission cited in the United States Insurance Solvency Framework (U.S. Solvency Framework), which states: “To protect the interests of the policyholder and those who rely on the insurance coverage provided to the policyholder first and foremost, while also facilitating an effective and efficient market place for insurance products.”
 The state-based system uses both regulation and supervision to fulfill this regulatory mission, but is focused more on the supervision process for group-wide supervision as that lends itself to a more balanced approach between free markets and solvency protection.
 The supervision review process is flexible as to the nature, scale and complexity of the risks presented to the group.
 Plus, the supervision review process is flexible in dealing with risk exposure, risk concentration and the interrelationships of risks among entities within the group.
 However, there are situations where specific statutory authority and regulations are deemed more appropriate.

+IAIG: For internationally active insurance groups (IAIGs) where a state insurance regulator is acting as the group-wide supervisor (see VI.B for criteria and definitions), it may be necessary to address additional areas regarding group-wide activities and risks.
+Such areas are largely consistent with the International Association of Insurance Supervisors’ (IAIS) Common Framework for the Supervision of Internationally Active Insurance Groups (ComFrame) and have been incorporated throughout this chapter as deemed appropriate by state insurance regulators.
+While such considerations and procedures are applicable to insurance groups identified as IAIGs (see state adoption of Model #440 Section 7.1), similar procedures applicable under the state’s adoption of Model #440 Section 6 may also be appropriate for use in the supervision of other large insurance groups that do not meet the IAIG criteria.
+In assessing any such application, analysts must not exceed their legal authority and any supervisory measures should be risk-based and proportionate to the size and nature of the group.

+Likewise, because ComFrame is to be applied flexibly and proportionately, not every additional area of IAIG supervision will apply to each IAIG or will apply in the same way or to the same extent.
+Group-wide supervisors have the flexibility to tailor implementation of supervisory requirements and application of insurance supervision.
+ComFrame is not a one-size-fits-all approach to IAIG supervision as the goal is to achieve the outcomes set forth in ComFrame.
+IAIGs have different models of governance (e.g., more centralized, or more decentralized).
+ComFrame does not favor any particular governance model and is intended to apply to all models.
+The organization of an IAIG can be structured in various ways as long as the outcomes are achieved.
+Proportionate application, which is called for in IAIS guidance, involves using a variety of supervisory techniques and practices tailored to the insurer.
+The techniques and practices applied should not go beyond what is necessary in order to achieve the intended outcomes of the IAIS’ Insurance Core Principles and ComFrame.

 The following are excerpts from the NAIC models that help set forth the authority for the group-wide supervision framework.

 Authority Related to the Supervision Review Process